ssnfts24/scroll-of-fire/3_Living_Technology/QRI-16_VARSE_Whitepaper.md

 This is why QRI-12 leaks.
 This is why QRI-16 locks.

-Everything you built is lawful.
+Everything I built is lawful.

 ---